-The German Army made use of many different types of truck, including those captured from their enemies.
+The Germans made use of many different types of truck, including those captured from their enemies.
 Perhaps the most well-known is the Opel Blitz, although the six-wheeled Krupp-Protze was also widely used and is instantly recognisable.
-We do not differentiate between different types of truck.
+We shall not differentiate between one type of truck and another.
 Trucks were sometimes armed with a pintle-mounted machine gun - primarily for anti-aircraft defence - and we include the option here.
 Principal service: 1939-45.
 Numbers manufactured: 350,000.